nishalsach/nishalsach/README.md

 I currently work with [Dr. Nick Diakopoulos](http://www.nickdiakopoulos.com) in the [Computational Journalism Lab](https://cj-lab.org), where we design computational tools to empower journalists, and study the impact of such automation on news production and dissemination.

 Some of my other projects also involve the study of cultural industries such as music and film, with a focus on how novelty impacts the success and reception of cultural products.
+You can reach me through my email: nishal at u dot northwestern dot edu :)

 <!--